4.3. Elements (Lens, Ray Source, …)¶

 4.3.7.
 Detector¶

 and spectra on its geometry.
-But by itself, it has no effect on raytracing.
+It has no effect on any rays by itself.

 It takes a surface parameter and the position parameter as arguments.